turtleneck444/speak-kindred/5_SENSES_REVOLUTION.md

-# 🌟 SpeakKindred: A Revolutionary Multi-Sensory AAC Experience
+# 🌟 Rehman AI: A Revolutionary Multi-Sensory AAC Experience

 ## How This App Touches All 5 Senses & Changes Lives Worldwide